Survey also finds nearly 60 per cent haven't been screened for the disease within the last year

 The Sun Life Canadian Health Index™ measures the attitudes of Canadians towards healthy lifestyles and reports these in the form of an index.

-according to Census data and to provide results intended to approximate
+Ipsos Reid employed weighting to balance demographics and ensure that the sample's composition reflects that of the adult population according to Census data and to provide results intended to approximate the sample universe.

 About Sun Life Financial

 Sun Life Financial Inc. trades on the Toronto (TSX), New York (NYSE) and Philippine (PSE) stock exchanges under the ticker symbol SLF.